IT3038C/IT3038C.github.io/docs/week-6.md

 ### Web servers

-Let’s get to the bread and butter of Node, and that is the web server.
+Let's get to the bread and butter of Node, and that is the web server.
 To do this, we will need the HTTP module.
 Create a new file called server.js